 - The cross dock facility then schedules just the right amount of labor in advance to prepare shipments when inventory does arrive.

 - Inventory is received and placed in a staging area for a specific truck and is then loaded for delivery.

 Items arrive from dozens, even hundreds, of retail suppliers and, after a brief stop off, go directly to the store.

 What are the Benefits of a Cross Dock Strategy?

 A well-implemented cross-dock program can slash costs, while still meeting fill rate requirements of retailers.
-More specifically, cross docking allows companies to:
+More specifically, cross docking can be a cornerstone of Lean warehousing efforts, allowing companies to: